caryoscelus/rainynite/README.md

 RainyNite
 =========

-RainyNite is a free/libre software vector animation tool, currently in early development.
+RainyNite is a free/libre software 2D vector animation tool in active development.

 This is a "meta-repository" containing all needed dependencies and parts as submodules.
 Its only purpose is to simplify building RainyNite for users.